Non-Small Cell Lung Cancer: The Basics

 • Coughing up blood or bloody phlegm.

-• Having pneumonia or bronchitis that keeps coming back.
+• Pneumonia (lung infection) or bronchitis (inflamed airways) that keeps coming back.

 Diagnosis of Lung Cancer

-When your healthcare providers think you may have lung cancer, they will order tests.
+When your care team thinks you may have lung cancer, they will order tests.
 Here are some of the tests:

 • Chest x-ray.